PhongDiep2003/Youtube-Clone/README.md

 # Youtube Clone

 ## Introduction
-Cloned some of the essential features of Youtube Clone, such as video upload, sign in/out, and video stream.
-Utlized GCP services such as Cloud Run, Pub/Sub, Artifact Registry, and Google storage to implement the backend and the video uploading logic
+Cloned some of the essential features of Youtube, such as video upload, sign in/out, and video stream.
+Utlized GCP services such as Cloud Run, Pub/Sub, Artifact Registry, and Google Storage to implement the backend and the video uploading logic

 ## Project Demo
 ![Alt text](pictures/youtube_clone1.png?raw=true)